corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/corda-firewall-configuration-fields.md

 For production R3 recommends that a Zookeeper cluster be used as this will protect against network partitioning scenarios.
 However, the `Bully Algorithm` mode does not require any additional server processes.

-Eventually other electors may be supported e.g. `etcd`.
+Eventually other electors may be supported, such as `etcd`.

 This configuration field contains the following fields: